ellemouton/setsolver/README.md

 ## What is complete?
- - [x] So far, I have built a brute force solver in Golang.
+ - [x] Brute force solver in Golang.
 I made it quite general so you could even create a SET game with more dimensions.
 The algo can defs still be optimised.
    I will either need to re-write this in Dart or I need to figure out how to package the go application in flutter and call it from there.
+ - [x] App: Take pic or load one from gallery